RESEARCH STARTER

 After turns in the Nick Cassavetes crime drama Alpha Dog (2006), costarring Justin Timberlake, and the horror movie Turistas (2006), Wilde landed a role in the television series The Black Donnellys, which premiered in 2007.
 The NBC crime drama was canceled after its first season.

 In 2010, Wilde starred as Quorra in Tron: Legacy, the sequel to the 1982 movie Tron.
-Like the original, the science-fiction adventure film also stars Jeff Bridges as a video-game designer trapped in a parallel universe inside of a computer.
+Like the original, the science fiction adventure film also stars Jeff Bridges as a video game designer trapped in a parallel universe inside a computer.
 In Tron: Legacy, Bridges’s character is joined by his son, for whom Quorra serves as a guide.
-Next, Wilde appeared in the sci-fi films In Time and Cowboys & Aliens and the comedies The Change-Up and Butter, all in 2011.
-Continuing work in a variety of genres the following year, Wilde was in such movies as the crime film Deadfall (2012) and the drama People like Us (2012).
+Next, Wilde appeared in the science fiction films In Time and Cowboys & Aliens and the comedies The Change-Up and Butter, all in 2011.
+Continuing work in a variety of genres the following year, Wilde was in such movies as the crime film Deadfall (2012) and the drama People Like Us (2012).

 In 2013, Wilde starred in the comedy Drinking Buddies alongside Anna Kendrick, Jake Johnson, and Ron Livingston.
 The film focuses on the relationships between two couples and required some serious comedy chops, as the scenes were largely improvised.
 The film was positively reviewed by critics and praised for its authenticity and appealing characters.
 Wilde in particular was singled out for her rich and nuanced performance.
 Also in 2013, Wilde starred in the Spike Jonze film Her.

 As entertainment productions, including films, were shut down or delayed due to the coronavirus disease 2019 (COVID-19) pandemic declared in early 2020, that year Wilde joined the cast of the audio comedy series produced by Audible titled Escape from Virtual Island.
 Starring Paul Rudd, the series features Wilde as the voice of the character Bianca.
-The year 2021 saw her appear in the comedy How It Ends.
+In 2021, she appeared in the comedy How It Ends.
+She then starred in the 2022 films Don't Worry Darling and Babylon.
+In 2025, Wilde landed a bit part on Seth Rogen's popular television series The Studio.

 Impact